Strong relative Novikov conjecture for coarsely embeddable groups: Preliminaries

 It is natural in $B$ with respect to $G$-equivariant $*$-homomorphisms or more generally with respect to taking Kasparov products, in the sense that any element $\delta \in KK^G(B,C)$ induces a commuting diagram

-where $\delta \rtimes_{\operatorname{r}} G\colon K_*(C^*_{red}(G,B)) \to K_*(C^*_{red}(G,C))$ is a homomorphism naturally induced by $\delta$.
+where $\delta \rtimes_{\operatorname{r}} G\colon K_*(C^*_{\red}(G,B)) \to K_*(C^*_{\red}(G,C))$ is a homomorphism naturally induced by $\delta$.

 The case where $B = \mathbb{C}$ is of special interest.
-The \emph{rational strong Novikov conjecture} asserts that the composition
+The \emph{strong Novikov conjecture} asserts that the composition

-is injective after tensoring each term by $\mathbb{Q}$.
-It implies the classical Novikov conjecture on the invariance of the higher signatures under orientation-preserving homotopy equivalences.
+is injective.
+And the rational strong Novikov conjecture asserts that is injective after tensoring each term by $\mathbb{Q}$.
+Clearly, the strong Novikov conjecture implies that the rational strong Novikov conjecture, since the map $KK^G_*(EG)\otimes \mathbb Q \rightarrow KK^G_*(\underline{E}G)\otimes \mathbb Q$ is always injective.
+It is also known that the rational strong Novikov conjecture implies the classical Novikov conjecture on the invariance of the higher signatures under orientation-preserving homotopy equivalences.

-On the other hand, it has been proven very useful to have the flexibility of a general $G$-$C^\ast$-algebra $B$ in the picture.
+Even if one is primarily interested in the case where $B = \mathbb C$, it has been proven very useful to have the flexibility of a general $G$-$C^\ast$-algebra $B$ in the picture.
 In particular, the following key observation has proven to be very useful for studying the Baum-Connes conjecture and the (rational) strong Novikov conjecture.

 \begin{thm}[{cf.\,\cite[Proposition 5.11]{KasSkan}}] For any countable discrete group $G$, and a $G$-$C^*$-algebra $B$, if $B$ is a proper $G$-algebra for some locally compact Hausdorff space $X$, then the reduced Baum-Connes assembly map